 When treating trauma and addiction, each treatment plan is most often individualized depending on the client’s needs and the severity of the trauma and addiction.
 The best way to treat a client with a dual diagnosis of trauma and addiction is to develop a plan that includes ways to heal both at the same time.
 Frequently, those going to treatment for both trauma and addiction will have a longer length of stay due to the complexities involved in the trauma healing process.

 Often, the underlying causes of addiction can be traumatic experiences.
 Therefore it is vital for treating addiction to learn the root causes of the addiction and help to develop the skills to heal from them.
-Psychotherapy and medication are often used to help a person dealing with symptoms of trauma.
+Psychotherapy and medication are often used to help a person deal with symptoms of trauma.

 Therapists work with the person to understand the underlying causes of their addiction and develop healthy coping strategies to deal with difficult emotions and potential triggers in the future.
 Giving clients the best chance at recovery is to continue treatment consistently in a sober environment where they feel safe and comfortable.

 Trauma is not a joke, and more people struggle with symptoms of trauma than we realize.
 If you or someone you know uses drugs or alcohol, we can help whether it’s caused by mental illness or experimentation.
 At We Level Up Treatment Center provides world-class care with round-the-clock medical professionals available to help you cope.
 We offer a trauma treatment program that addresses the impact of psychological trauma and addiction.

-We need to understand the connection between trauma and addiction.
-We must treat trauma and substance abuse disorders individually to help the client recover.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
-Our specialists know what you are going through and will answer any of your questions.
+Our professionals know what you are going through and will answer any of your questions.